tantonj/PDFBookletMaker/readme.md

 Linux: ```./PDFBookletMaker -s "sourcefile.pdf" -d "output.pdf" -b 12``` will process sourcefile.pdf into a 12 page booklet pdf named output.pdf<br />
 Windows ```PDFBookletMaker -s "sourcefile.pdf" -d "output.pdf" -b 12``` will process sourcefile.pdf into a 12 page booklet pdf named output.pdf<br />

 Once you run this command the application will process the pdf and determine if extra pages are needed.
-It will prompt you if the needed pages added to front and pack is acceptable.
+It will prompt you if the needed pages added to front and back are acceptable.

-For example a 70 page document using a booklet size of 12 pages would require 6 booklets.
+For example, a 70 page document using a booklet size of 12 pages would require 6 booklets.
 However 6*12=72.
 So the application would ask if you would like to add 1 blank page to the front and 1 to the back.
 If you respond with Y then the application will add those pages and rearrange the page order appropriately.
 If you say no the program finishes with no action.
+If an odd number of pages is needed the extra 1 will be in the back, there is no option to change this if this is needed modify code accordingly and rebuild.

 Resulting PDF can then be printed using a duplex printer.
 Choose 2 pages per side/sheet and use Short-edge binding when printing for a booklet.
 I recommend printing the first 4 pages (1st folio) to test that your booklets are printing correctly.

-To run this on any platform, install dotnet and use the command:<br/>
+To run this on any platform (including Mac), install dotnet and use the command:<br/>
 ```dotnet PDFBookletMaker.dll -s "sourcefile.pdf" -d "output.pdf" -b 12``` with the appropriate parameters modified.

 I created this application for my own purposes very quickly.
 Excellent Object Oriented principles were not followed.
 Feel free to modify as you see fit.